Springfield Falcons fan page

 Spreading the joy of hockey worldwide

 Springfield Falcons fans are always working towards making the world a better place.
 One of the ways that we will be doing that this summer is by spreading hockey in places where the sport isn’t really all that popular.
 A bunch of us in the group have made the decision and are close to finishing preparations for a vacation/work trip to Europe.
 We’re planning on visiting Croatia, coastal regions of the country near the city Split.
-There we got in touch with the local hockey clubs, and decided to conduct a summer school teaching hocky .
+There we got in touch with the local hockey clubs and decided to conduct a summer school teaching hockey.
 There’s a decent number of semi-professional hockey players in our group, so we feel we’re up to the task of teaching hockey.
 Oh, it will be field hockey of course, on the count of there not being that much ice hockey rinks in the city.
-Don’t worry though, there’s plenty of other things that you can do in Split, even if there’s very little places where you can play hockey.
+Don’t worry though, there’s plenty of other things that you can do in Split, even if there are very little places where you can play hockey.

 After Croatia, we’re also planning on visiting Slovenia, Austria and France.
 Next to teaching hockey, the Falcons AHL fans are also going to have fun, it’s a vacation also, remember?
-We’ll definitely visit the Blue Lagoon cave because we’ve heard some great things about it.
+We’ll definitely visit the Blue Cave tour organized by zentravel because we’ve heard some great things about it.
 Another location that we have to visit is Diocletian’s Palace, which is a palace preserved from Roman times.
 We’re going to have some good times.
 If you happen to be in any of the locations that we’re going to visit, expect more updates on the exact dates on our blog, you are more than welcome to join us.
 Till then, keep close tabs on the website here for more updates on the activities of the Springfield Falcons AHL fans.